sumitkumar1503/hospitalmanagement/README.md

 ## Drawbacks/LoopHoles
 - Any one can be Admin.
 There is no Approval required for admin account.
 So you can disable admin signup process and use any logic like creating superuser.
+- There should be at least one doctor in hospital before admitting patient.
+So first add doctor.
 - On update page of doctor/patient you must have to update password.